w3c/wai-website/pages/planning-policies/business-case/bibliography.md

 * [_Getting to Equal: The Disability Inclusion Advantage_](https://www.accenture.com/t20181029T185446Z__w__/us-en/_acnmedia/PDF-89/Accenture-Disability-Inclusion-Research-Report.pdf#zoom=50)  Accenture Research Report,  (2018) <br />
 Type: Research commissioned by Disability:In and the American Association of People with Disabilities (AAPD) <br />
-Summary: Research demonstrates that companies that embrace best practices for employing and supporting more persons with disabilities in their workforce outperform their peers.</p>
+Summary: Research demonstrates that companies that embrace best practices for employing and supporting more persons with disabilities in their workforce outperform their peers.

 * [_The Accessible Workforce_](https://www.ibm.com/ibm/history/ibm100/us/en/icons/accessibleworkforce/) IBM 100 Icons of Progress, (2016) <br />
 Type: Article<br />